-Halloween is coming ... and so is the morning of November 1st!
+Halloween has come and gone ... and now its the morning of November 1st!
 For parents, that's the time when the excitement of Trick-or-Treat night gives way to post-Halloween reality: what to do with all that Halloween candy?

 Whether they're worried about tooth decay and nutrition, or simply want to avoid the stress of a week of candy-fueled behavior from the little ones, smart parents put strategies in place to handle the Trick-or-Treat haul.

 Here are some of our favorite ideas to repurpose, recycle and reduce the amount of Halloween candy in your organized home.